maths/moodle-qbank_gitsync/doc/useyaml.md

 MoodleXML is a great way to store questions but is not very readable by humans and is difficult to edit.

-By setting `useyaml` to true (either in your config file or for individual script runs), you can store questions in your repo as YAML difference representations.
+By setting `useyaml` to true either in your config file (`useyaml = true;`) or for individual script runs (`--useyaml "true"`), you can store questions in your repo as YAML difference representations.
 When exporting to the repo, Gitsync downloads questions as normal, converts them to YAML and then compares them with a defaults file.
 Fields that match the default (and are not part of the minimum represenations) are removed and then what's left is stored in the repo.

 Gitsync will select a defaults file on the following basis:
     - If you supply a filename as a script argument (`--defaultfile` or `-o`), Gitsync will look for it in the repo directory.